My friend, mentor and former business partner (1982-1997) passed away yesterday Wednesday, September 17, 2015.

 Ray at ISPI a few years back.

-I met Ray Svenson my 2nd week on the job at MTEC – Motorola’s Training & Education Center (that a few years later became Motorola University – where Six Sigma evolved from a training course) back in April 1981.
+I met Ray Svenson on the job at MTEC – Motorola’s Training & Education Center (that a few years later became Motorola University – where Six Sigma evolved from a training course) back on July 13th, 1981.

 Ray was 3rd in a series of ISD gurus brought to MTEC, a new organization, by Bill Wiggenhorn, our director.
 The first two gurus were Geary Rummler and Neil Rackham.
 Ray was doing Strategic Planning for Bill and MTEC – and oriented the new MTEC staff to that – and his concept of Curriculum Architecture.
 I adapted his ideas in a project initially titled: The ABCs of Supervision for manufacturing, materials and purchasing audiences (my foci at MTEC).
 That project evolved into the first Quality Training for those audiences (1981) – and was the project that brought the reading skills deficit of those audiences to Motorola’s management’s attention – leading to a cooperative effort with many local community colleges to address that and other basic, incoming skills deficits needs of the company and its workforce.

 18 months later I left MTEC and joined Ray’s 3-person consulting organization – and began an expansion in our product offerings: ISD services.
 Especially CAD – Curriculum Architecture Design – which became my specialty at R. A. Svenson & Associates.
-A few years later I became his formal business partner as we expanded the organization and grew to just over 20 staff members.
+A few years later I became his formal business partner as we expanded the organization and grew to 15-25 staff members.

 I have written about Ray as one of my many mentors – here – and he truly is in the top 3 of influencers on my professional development, along with Rummler and Rackham.